Tickets & Ways to Pay

 Download our new app for free the App Store or Google Play.

-For further information check our Accessible travel policy.
+For further information check our Accessible Travel Policy.

 Overall average delay of services in % per category of service (international, domestic long-distance, regional and urban/suburban)